jayson-chao/Miiko-Bot/README.md

 ## Setup

-### Bot Token
+### .env file
-A .env file should be created in the Miiko Bot directory with the value DISCORD_TOKEN set to the bot token
+A .env file should be created in the Miiko Bot directory.
+It should have the following values:
+ - DISCORD_TOKEN set to the bot token
+ - BOT_OWNER set to the user ID of the owner of the bot

 ### DB initialization
 init_db.py needs to be run before main.py to generate models/schema on postgres db.